 Babies born to mothers who used narcotics throughout labor or near to pushing need a NICU team there to check on baby immediately.
 There is no cascade for the mother or the labor, but there may be for the baby’s first weeks.

-How Can You Avoid Interventions That Lead to More Interventions?
+How Can You Avoid Interventions in Childbirth That Lead to More Interventions?

 Most inductions are for convenience (yours or doctor’s) or for concern about being too overdue.
 Babies are not considered late until 42 weeks.
 Plan to be pregnant until 42 weeks and find a provider who doesn’t often induce before then.